-MODULE TITLE: SOCIOLOGY I Code: SOC 2210
+MODULE TITLE: SOCIOLOGY I

+Code: SOC 2210

+NQF Level: 5

+Credits: 32

 Contact Hours: 4 per week

 Prerequisites: Sociology I SOC 2210

 Two written tests and one assignment.
-Each test will add up to 30% of the course mark; the assignment will add up to 40% of the course mark; tests and assignments together will add up to 60% of the final mark The final examination will comprise of two written papers (Paper I & Paper II); each paper of three hours duration.
+Each test will add up to 30% of the MODULE mark; the assignment will add up to 40% of the module mark; tests and assignments together will add up to 60% of the final mark The final examination will comprise of two written papers (Paper I & Paper II); each paper of three hours duration.